 My biggest gripe with the i3 is the exterior, it is ugly.
 It appears that BMW sat down, wrote out all the requirements for a great urban car: compact, great interior space, electric rear wheel drive, innovative materials, etc. and then built a car without considering what it would look like.
 Realizing that it was basically a box on wheels they attempted to disguised it with a two tone paint color and some kinks in the window belt line.
 As a final touch they slapped some kidney grills, that aren't really grills, on the front, put a roundel above that and called it done.
 The design feels like they kept going back to tweak it more and more until it was over done.
 It also smacks of the "Prius effect" or "conspicuous conservation" (Smug alert for South Park fans) where drivers of EVs want everyone to know that they are indeed environmentally conscious.
 Why not make it look like the Concept Active Tourer?
 It has the same general shape and size but looks like a traditional BMW.
 Or as traditional as you can get with a box on wheels.
 I know they were working with a lot of design constraints to make a great urban car, I just thing they could have done better.

 Looks aside the BMW i3 is without a doubt a great car.
-BMW built it from the ground up as an EV, something very few automakers can claim and support owners with their 360º Electric program that gives i3 owners a complete ecosystem to draw making living with a BMW EV hassle free.
+BMW built it from the ground up as an EV, something very few automakers can claim.
+They also support owners with their 360º Electric program that gives i3 owners the BMW ecosystem to draw on, including car rentals for long trips.
 The i3 drives like a proper BMW, the power is quick and from the rear wheels, it steers in the front and has short overhangs and a low center of gravity.
 The interior is purposeful and a comfortable place to enjoy you commute.
 BMW executed their entrance into the EV market perfectly and with a truly innovated vehicle, manufacturing process and support network.
 EVs do not fit everyone's transportation needs but if your daily driving is the typical 30 miles or less take the new BMW i3 for a spin next spring at your local dealer.
 I think you'll be surprised, and you might just surprise yourselves and go home with an i3 as your next vehicle.

 Recent BMW News